lyra/vue-embedded-form/examples/minimal/README.md

-# Payment from from scratch with vue-cli
+# Payment form from scratch with vue-cli

 This page explain how-to create a dynamic payment form from scratch using vue.js and vue-cli.